-If you are currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to your doctor.
+If currently being treated for a skin infection that has not improved after 2-3 days of antibiotics, return to the doctor.

-Community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) is a strain of "staph" bacteria resistant to antibiotics in the penicillin family.
-CA-MRSA previously infected only a few people, such as healthcare workers and IV drug users.
+Community-associated methicillin-resistant Staphylococcus aureus (CA-MRSA) is a strain of "staph" bacteria resistant to antibiotics in the penicillin family, which have been the cornerstone of antibiotic therapy for staph and skin infections for decades.
+CA-MRSA previously infected only small segments of the population, such as healthcare workers and persons using injection drugs.
 However, CA-MRSA is now a common cause of skin infections in the general population.
 While CA-MRSA bacteria are resistant to penicillin and penicillin-related antibiotics, most staph infections with CA-MRSA can be easily treated by healthcare practitioners using local skin care and commonly available non-penicillin-family antibiotics.
-Rarely, CA-MRSA can cause serious or deeper skin infections.
+Rarely, CA-MRSA can cause serious skin and soft tissue (deeper) infections.
 Staph infections typically start as small red bumps or pus-filled bumps, which can rapidly turn into deep, painful sores.
-If you see a red bump or pus-filled bump on your skin that is worsening or showing any signs of infection (ie, the area becomes increasingly painful, red, or swollen), see your doctor right away.
+If you see a red bump or pus-filled bump on the skin that is worsening or showing any signs of infection (ie, the area becomes increasingly painful, red, or swollen), see your doctor right away.
 Many people believe incorrectly that these bumps are the result of a spider bite when they arrive at the doctor's office.
 Your doctor may need to test (culture) infected skin for MRSA before starting antibiotics.
-If you have a skin problem that resembles a CA-MRSA infection or a culture that is positive for MRSA, the doctor may need to provide local skin care and prescribe oral antibiotics.
-To prevent spread of infection to others, infected wounds, your hands, and other exposed body areas should be kept clean and wounds should be covered during therapy.
+If you have a skin problem that resembles a CA-MRSA infection or a culture that is positive for MRSA, your doctor may need to provide local skin care and prescribe oral antibiotics.
+To prevent spread of infection to others, infected wounds, hands, and other exposed body areas should be kept clean and wounds should be covered during therapy.